M66B/FairEmail/FAQ.md

 Note that large message texts are downloaded on demand on a metered connection to save data.

 To debug rules you can long press *Operations* to see logging about the evaluation of rule conditions.
+Since message headers are not downloaded and stored by default to save on battery and data usage and to save storage space it is not possible to check which messages would match the rule conditions.

 Using filter rules is a pro feature.